aiborra11/BTC-Manipulations/README.md

 ## BTC price corrections.

-(I am keeping the code privately.
-In case you are interested in evaluating it, reach me out and let's talk.).
+**(I am keeping the code privately.
+In case you are interested in it, reach me out and let's talk.).**

 #### _**Predicting BTC price movements**_